-The analysis covers all of the SGIG projects that are deploying smart systems on electric distribution circuits for automated feeder switching, equipment health monitoring, and AMI-connected outage notification through smart switches, line monitors, reclosers, and controls to limit the scope, frequency and duration of power outages.
+This analysis covers all of the SGIG projects that deployed smart systems on electric distribution circuits for automated feeder switching, equipment health monitoring, and AMI-connected outage notification through smart switches, line monitors, reclosers, and controls to limit the scope, frequency and duration of power outages.

-The key analysis question concerns how and to what extent does smart grid technologies improve distribution system reliability by reducing outage duration and the number of customers affected?
-Analysis objectives include:
+The key analysis question concerned how, and to what extent, smart grid technologies improved distribution system reliability by reducing outage duration and the number of customers affected.
+Analysis objectives included:

 - Determining the reduction in outage duration and scope within distribution systems through the application of technologies used to identify outages and reconfigure faulted segments of distribution feeders.

 - Determining the effect on reliability from equipment health monitoring technologies.

 - Determining technology configurations that are most important for delivering measurable results.